SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

 Pivoting to Tracing data from Entity Inspector is possible only for “PostgreSQL address” Entities.
 :::
    * **Do not modify** the following values, as they will cause the Sumo Logic apps to not function correctly.
-     * `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+     * `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-     * `prometheus.io/scrape: "true"` - This ensures our Prometheus plugin will scrape the metrics.
+     * `prometheus.io/scrape: "true"`.
+This ensures our Prometheus plugin will scrape the metrics.
-     * `prometheus.io/port: "9273"` - This tells Prometheus what ports to scrape metrics from.
+     * `prometheus.io/port: "9273"`.
+This tells Prometheus what ports to scrape metrics from.
 This should not be changed.
      * `telegraf.influxdata.com/inputs`
        * In the tags sections `[inputs.postgresql_extensible.tags]`
         * `component= “database”` - This value is used by Sumo Logic apps to identify application components.